oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 ### The VM Dehibernation flow

 This execution flow let a VM restart from a saved checkpoint, either from snapshot or from hibernation.
-Under the hood this is implemented as special case from migrations,
+Under the hood this is implemented as special migration case, **migration to file**.

 ### Migrations and the VM Migration destination flow